John V. L. Pruyn: Early life

 Pruyn was born in Albany, New York, on June 22, 1811, the son of David Pruyn and Hibertje Lansing Pruyn.
-His last name is pronounced to rhyme with "shine" and he was of Dutch descent, with Van Schaick, Lansing and Pruyn all being prominent Dutch family names in upstate New York.
+His last name is pronounced to rhyme with "shine" and he was of Dutch descent, with Van Schaick ("Van Skoik"), Lansing and Pruyn all being prominent Dutch family names in upstate New York.
 Pruyn pursued classical studies and graduated from The Albany Academy in 1826.
 He studied law with Albany attorney James King, was admitted to the bar in 1832, and commenced practice in Albany.

 In addition to practicing law, Pruyn was successful in several business ventures, often in partnership with Erastus Corning, who was the uncle of Pruyn's first wife.
 His business interests included the Albany City Bank, of which Pruyn was an incorporator and the longtime vice president.
 In addition, he helped organize the New York Central Railroad system, and was one of its main shareholders.

 Later career

 Pruyn was elected a member of the Albany Institute in 1831, and served as president from 1857 until his death.
 He was appointed a regent of the University of the State of New York in 1844, and served as chancellor from 1868 until his death.
 Pruyn was also a founding trustee of St. Stephen's College, which was later renamed Bard College.
 In addition, he served on the New York State Board of Charities and on the commission that designed and built the New York State Capitol.
 Pruyn had the honor of laying the new capitol's first stone, which he did in an 1869 ceremony that included Governor John T. Hoffman and other prominent dignitaries.

 Pruyn received the honorary degree of Master of Arts from Rutgers College in 1835.
 He received an honorary Master of Arts from Union College in 1845, and an honorary LL.D. from the University of Rochester in 1852.

 Pruyn was a member of the New York State Senate (13th D.) in 1862 and 1863.